Blending vibrant plants with contemporary design, this courtyard has been re-established as an elegant sanctuary.

 Developing the concept

-To develop their vision into a feasible concept, the homeowner reached out to Jason Clarke, their local Landscaping Specialist.
+To develop their vision into a feasible concept, the homeowner reached out to Jason Clarke, their local Landscaping Consultant.
 There was 120m2 of unkempt space, and they wanted it transformed into a contemporary area for outdoor living, complete with new decking, paving, planting, and a stone wall.

 With Jason guiding the way, the homeowner walked through initial ideas for their desired landscape and explored each aspect before finalising the landscaping plans.